 McKelvy’s family goes back a long, long way, thanks to his marriage to Blanche Lewis in 1880.
 She is listed among the Daughters of the American Revolution.
 Her ancestor, Isaac Sadler (1760-1843), served as a private in Capt.
 Stephen Stevenson’s company in Col. Megan’s regiment in 1777.

-Shortly after the birth of their daughter Isabel in 1883, the family had moved to Omaha, where McKelvy would spend the rest of his life.
+Shortly after the birth of their daughter Isabel in 1883, the family moved to Omaha, where McKelvy spent the rest of his life.
 They had another daughter, Blanche Russell, who was born in Nebraska in 1890 or so.
 Blanche McKelvy seemed to be a pretty prominent member of the Omaha social scene, as a regent of the Isaac Sadler division of the DAR.
 According to various Omaha directories, she was the woman’s page editor or society editor of the World-Herald as well.
 She was struck by a streetcar in 1910 and suffered a spinal injury.
 Her injuries were grave, but she recovered enough to resume her editor’s job.
 She lived until April 27, 1934, a day before her 78th birthday.

 As for Russell McKelvy, he didn’t give up on baseball completely, so it seems.
 He put together a team to play the “professional Omahas” — presumably the team in the Western Association.
 It looks like he may have grabbed a few former professionals to fill out his team, though only the last names are listed.
 His pitcher Salisbury could well be Harry Salisbury, who pitched for the ’82 Allegheneys.
 Later, in the 1890s, there is a “McKelvy” listed as an umpire for several Western Association games.
-It’s a safe bet that this would be the same man.
+It’s a decent bet that this would be the same man.

 McKelvy went to work for the Pacific Express Co. railroad when he moved to Omaha.
 He was also listed in directories as a principal of Swartz & McKelvy, which seemed to be a newsstand/used bookstore.
 For 16 years, he was an official for the Woodmen of the World in the monument department.
 WOW at the time was a fraternal organization/insurance company that supplied grave markers for its members.
 If you go to an old cemetery and see a gravestone that looks like a tree trunk, look for a Woodmen emblem.
 So, fellow tapophiles, if you come across a Woodmen of the World monument that dates to the early 1900s, chances are that McKelvy helped put it there.